 Spotless Day is the perfect combination against sun pigment spots!

-Pigment spots can be bleached with Niacinamide (vitamin B3), Vitamin A (tretinoin, retinol) or Hydroquinone, for example.
+Pigment spots can be lightened, for example, with Niacinamide (vitamin B3), Vitamin A (tretinoin, retinol), Arbutin or Hydroquinone.

 Protection: wear airy long sleeves and long trousers, use gloves.
 Track down the ‘usual suspects’ first.
 Pay close attention when harvesting celery, carrots, figs and herbs.
 Pruning rue of grace, which can grow up to 1.2 m high, the sap on the skin can also cause skin irritation.